vauxoo-dev/autodoc-1/web_doc/doc/contribute.rst

 '''''''''''''''''''''''''''''''

-All new objects will be in a new folder, with both xml and py files, see ``herrera`` modules for some example.
+All new objects will be in a new folder, with both xml and py files, see ``community`` modules for some example.

 About Openerp Version.
 ----------------------

-In version 1.0 of herrera we decide work with version 7.0 of OpenERP, for this reason some specific conventions must be verified.
+In version 1.0 of community we decide work with version 7.0 of OpenERP, for this reason some specific conventions must be verified.

 Views 7.0 compatibles.
 ''''''''''''''''''''''

-All views that use herrera will comply with version 7.0 of OpenERP.
+All views that use community will comply with version 7.0 of OpenERP.

 About Data for Standards.
 -------------------------

-Data loaded should be in an extra module called herrera_yourstandard_data, to separate data errors from model errors, frequently data dont change too much, because it is based on Standards.
+Data loaded should be in an extra module called community_yourstandard_data, to separate data errors from model errors, frequently data dont change too much, because it is based on Standards.